 Part B comprises the comparison of the academic performance of students at charter schools to similar non-charter school students.
 This analysis required the construction of a control group from which to make the comparison of student groups (Exhibit A).
-The charter school student performance data (mean scale score and mean scale score difference by content area and by grade level) compared to results from similar non-charter school are presented in summary tables with accompanying descriptive text.
+The charter school student performance data (mean scale score and mean scale score difference by content area and by grade level) compared to results from similar non-charter school students are presented in summary tables with accompanying descriptive text.

-The Office of the Superintendent of Public Instruction (OSPI) Office of School Information provided the SBE with separate de-identified student enrollment, assessment, absence, and discipline data files for the 2017-18 school year in late fall to complete the required analyses.
+Between late September and mid-December, the Office of the Superintendent of Public Instruction (OSPI) Office of School Information provided the SBE with separate de-identified student enrollment, assessment, absence, and discipline data files for the 2017-18 school year to complete the required analyses.